How To React When You Have the Hot Item

 Expectations can run high during the holidays and parents are often expected to deliver the must-have toy of the season.
 Panic sets in if shoppers find the shelves empty, and a misalignment of supply and demand can cause even the most rational gift giver to lose perspective.
 What’s more, manufacturers and retailers can miss out on huge revenues due to supply shortages.

-Ramping up production takes time, but eliminating friction in the supply chain could help those with the hot item keep production lines moving and product flowing to consumers.
+Ramping up production takes time, but eliminating friction in the supply chain could help those with the hot item keep production lines moving and products flowing to consumers.
 Here are five ways Penske Logistics helps customers gain visibility and minimize disruptions that can bring operations to a standstill.

 Increase Agility